Shutterbugs invited to submit photos from Great Lakes sites

 |0

-This work, Shutterbugs invited to submit photos from Great Lakes sites, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shutterbugs invited to submit photos from Great Lakes sites, by Emily Schaefer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT